 - The Neptune's Shell from Terraria turns the player into one when they come in contact with water, allowing them to move through it as if it was air.

 - The Zora from The Legend of Zelda games.
 Though they're much better looking and friendlier than most fish people in the post-Ocarina of Time console games, the 2D games generally portray them as ugly monster enemies.
-Queen Oren of A Link Between Worlds is a sort of hybrid between the two designs, sporting the color scheme and secondary features of the 2D Zoras but is friendlier and more humanoid like the 3D Zoras.
+Oracle of Ages explains this by stating that the two species are different kinds of Zora: the sleek and friendly ones are Sea Zoras, while the ugly enemies are River Zoras.
+Queen Oren of A Link Between Worlds is a sort of hybrid between the two designs, sporting the color scheme and secondary features of the River Zoras but is friendlier and more humanoid like the Sea Zoras.

 - Rikuo Aulbath and the other mermen (the few that are left) from Darkstalkers.